August 22, 2019

-One of the most commonly asked questions by Company directors and business owners, when they are considering placing a company into liquidation, is the costs of the liquidation process.
+The most commonly asked question by Company directors and business owners considering company liquidation is “what is the cost of the liquidation process?”

-Firstly, one should understand a company that is insolvent may be wound up essentially in two different ways.
+An insolvent Company may be wound up in two ways.

-Either way, a registered liquidator is required to act as external administrator for the purpose of a compulsory or voluntary liquidation.
+Either way, when a Company is insolvent and unable to pay its debts, a registered liquidator is required to act as External Administrator for the purpose of the winding up.

-Where shareholders wish to appoint a liquidator, the process is known as a Creditors Voluntary Liquidation.
+Where shareholders agree to appoint a liquidator, the process is known as a Creditors Voluntary Liquidation.

-In this case, a creditor will require a Consent to Act signed by a registered liquidator and the Court will then appoint that liquidator or another liquidator on the Court’s list.
+In this case, the creditor selects the Liquidator and is required to obtain a Consent to Act signed by a registered liquidator.
+The Court will then appoint that liquidator.
 This type of liquidation is known as an Official Liquidation.

 Creditors of an insolvent company may also elect to appoint a liquidator at the end of the Voluntary Administration process.

 However a liquidation is commenced, whether by the members or the creditors, the liquidation process is virtually identical and requires the liquidator undertake a detailed examination of the company and the circumstances and reasons leading to its winding up.